 It's interesting that Apple is focusing more on augmented reality than virtual reality, although it does make sense - especially with the booming popularity of apps that feature the technology like Pokemon Go, and the introduction of ARKit in iOS 11 which makes it much easier for developers to offer AR capabilities in their apps.

-Speaking to The Independent during a trip to the UK, Cook said that he prefers AR over VR because it "allows individuals to be present in the world but hopefully allows an improvement on what's happening presently."
+Speaking to The Independent during a trip to the UK in February 2017, Cook said that he prefers AR over VR because it "allows individuals to be present in the world but hopefully allows an improvement on what's happening presently."

 Considering that VR seems to provide the more immersive and enjoyable experience of the two platforms at the moment, why does Cook believe that AR is the future?
 People don't want to be cut off from the world, apparently.